Palestine - Politics

 Following the 2006 polls, Hamas and Fatah formed a unity government but it soon collapsed and bloody clashes erupted in the Gaza Strip between the two factions the following year.
 Hamas has since ruled Gaza, while Fatah has run the PA, based in the occupied West Bank city of Ramallah.
 Numerous attempts at reconciliation, including a prisoner exchange agreement in 2012 and a short-lived unity government two years later, failed to close the rift.

-There’s a political and security vacuum in the West Bank that is prompting its people to abandon their government and institutions and turn to other actors.
+There’s a political and security vacuum in the West Bank that was prompting its people to abandon their government and institutions and turn to other actors.
 For example, the courts in the West Bank are so under-resourced it takes years for them to reach a verdict.
 And when one finally arrives, it takes years to enforce it.
 So people no longer look to the authorities to solve their problems – and that only adds to the government’s lack of legitimacy in the eyes of many in the West Bank.

 In every town, every area in the West Bank, people are taking matters into their own hands because the authorities are unable to ensure their security.
 That explains – in part – the emergence of small armed groups in the West Bank.
 In the town of Jenin, it’s Islamic Jihad [an armed Islamist group] that dominates, alongside other small groups.
 In Hebron, further south, it’s tribes and clans which are maintaining the peace.